benkaan001/api-exception-handling/README.md

 ## Version 4

 The fourth version refactors the code to demonstrate `monadic error handling` concepts with the `Result` type from the `returns` library.
 The `Result` type is a monadic data type that represents the outcome of a computation that may succeed or fail.
-The `Success` subclass holds the result of the computation, while the `Failure` subclass and holds the exception.
+The `Success` subclass holds the result of the computation, while the `Failure` subclass holds the exception.

 The updated version of the `@log_exceptions` decorator now logs exceptions to `version4_logs.log` file.